 The BasicsTo use many U-M computing services you need to enter your uniqname (which identifies you) and your UMICH password (which authorizes and authenticates you).
-Law School staff accessing web-based systems are additionally required to use two-factor authentication, entering a pass code.
+Additionally, you are required to use Duo two-factor authentication, as an extra security step.

 Your UMICH password is your key to: